AlaskaAirlines/WC-Generator/README.md

 Moving the CSS to the `render()` method requires an update to the `sassRender` script and removing the reference to `staticStyles-template.js`.

+## Developing locally
+To test changes to the generator, run `npm test` to generate an `auro-test` component.